fortythreesam/FourthYearProject/report/report.md

 ### 4.2 Images

 Images from the Berkely segmentation data set[8] will be used for testing and evaluation purposes.
-This allows us to ensure our weak texture mask lines up with the human segmented images as the border between rich and weak textures is often a harsh change.
+This allows the student to ensure our weak texture mask lines up with the human segmented images as the border between rich and weak textures is often a harsh change.
 The images available in this data set are also at a reasonable resolution.
 This prevents the EA run time from becoming too excessive as applying many denoising filters becomes more cumbersome on the CPU as resolution increases.

 The implementation of the data set object is trivial as it requires a single load images function that accepts the number of images to load and the level of Gaussian noise to add.
 When images are loaded in, the colour channels are initially in the order of blue, green, red (BGR) while the standard used in display functions is red, green, blue (RGB).
 Changing the order in this case only requires a reversing of the order of the channels.
 Python3's list indexing simplifies this as shown below: